DUTyimmy/generatePGT/README.md

 # generatePGT
 Generating pseudo labels for MFNet.

-This can also be served as a pipeline for all weakly supervised salient object detection (WSOD) methods. this code can generate class activation maps (CAMs) as well as two kinds of pseudo labels for WSOD.
+This can also be served as a pipeline for all weakly supervised salient object detection (WSOD) methods.
+This code can generate class activation maps (CAMs) as well as two kinds of pseudo labels for WSOD.
+We sincerely hope that this will contribute to the community.

 ## Prerequisites
 ### environment